 May 1901 - The Piazza-Marchi store is being used as a school for 14 students.
 The teacher is from Fanning.

-April 1902 - Piazza and Marchi establish a post office in their store.
+April 4, 1902 - Peter Marchi is appointed as the first Knobview postmaster in Phelps county, and a post office is established inside the Piazza-Marchi store.
 Residents no longer need to go four miles east to Fanning to pick up their mail.
+The last Knobview post office in Crawford county closed in 1897.

 1903 - Grape cuttings are obtained locally from French immigrants at Dillon, Missouri, and vineyards are started in Rosati.

 September 1903 - The new school is completed by W.V.
 Whites and his workers.

 January 1905 - Piazza and Marchi dissolve their store partnership.

 1905 - Peter Marchi opens his new store.
-This became the Cardetti store which was demolished in 2014.
+This eventually became the Cardetti store which was located near St. Anthony Church and was demolished in 2014.

 January 1906 - Marchi and Piazza close a contract for a small canning and preserving plant which will be established in the spring.
 Mostly tomatoes will be canned there.